Table of Contents

 - Possibly handle FTP as well, so you can sync and upload your files to your server from right inside the program.

-Many students (and web developers) use Brackets or Atom, which are feature-full, free, and available on all platforms.
+The industry standard of late is Visual Studio Code, which is feature-full, free, and available on all platforms.
 Paid programs all have a free trial period though, so try a few once you're comfortable with CSS.
 Most of the time I personally use BBEdit or Vim, depending on the task.

 |Visual Studio Code||win/mac||Free.
 Microsoft's free IDE for development in a multitude of languages.
 VSCode can be overwhelming at first because it includes many features we don't need for HTML/CSS, but it's incredibly popular among web developers.|